Zlahrouni/the-new-zl/src/assets/db/posts/from-zero-to-website.md

 date: "2024-02-19"
 author: "Ziad Lahrouni"
 description: "A step-by-step guide for beginners on building their first website, from basic HTML to modern frameworks"
-tags: ["web development", "beginner", "tutorial", "html", "css"]
+tags: ["english only""web development", "beginner", "tutorial", "html", "css"]
 ---
+# From Zero to Website: A Beginner's Journey

 ## The Journey Begins: Starting Simple